Precourt Institute for Energy

 Director of Communications, Precourt Institute for Energy

 BioMark Golden's principal responsibility is to inform the public about energy research and education at Stanford through articles, press releases, social media, Stanford Energy newsletter, printed materials and presentations.
 Mark also aids reporters writing about energy.
 Mark began work at Stanford in 2011, when he joined the Precourt Institute's communications team as a writer.

 Before coming to Stanford, Mark taught in the San Francisco public schools for several years, and he was a reporter for Dow Jones & Co. for 10 years, primarily covering the U.S. natural gas and power industries.
 Previously he worked in Kiev, Ukraine, editing a weekly news magazine on that country's economic and political development.
 He also worked for Columbia University writing on public health research.

-Marketing Specialist, Precourt Institute for Energy
+Managing Director, Precourt Institute for Energy

 Current Role at StanfordManaging Director, Explore Energy, Precourt Institute for Energy